 Noah Smith studied at Oxford University (St. Catz) and the University of Michigan, graduating magna cum laude with a degree in anthropology.

-He has also been a guest on BBC Radio, CGTN (CCTV) to discuss Middle East policy, KOMO (ABC) Radio News, and Checkpoint XP, a nationally-syndicated radio program about esports.
+He has also been a guest on BBC Radio & CGTN (CCTV) to discuss Middle East policy as well as KOMO (ABC) Radio News & Checkpoint XP, a nationally-syndicated radio program, to discuss esports and video games.

 Previously, Noah worked in Israel as a foreign correspondent for multiple Digital First Media newspapers in the U.S. He is a member of the International Federation of Journalists as well as SAG-AFTRA.
 Noah completed the RISC (Reporters Instructed In Saving Colleagues) course in 2015.

 Several of his articles have been cited in academic journals (SAGE Publishing), business consulting reports (Deloitte), and by other news media internationally.

 Noah is currently producing an unscripted TV series on law enforcement with an LA-based production company.